Have Your Say: ALLIANCE response to the Future of Council Tax consultation

 The ALLIANCE would like to hear members views on some of the key issues and proposals underpinning both the Scottish Government’s consultation, and the Tax Justice Scotland idea paper.
 This will help inform our own response and how we engage with local tax reform moving forward.

 Members can use the form below to provide input.
 This form is intended for relatively short answers.
 If you have detailed input you would like us to consider, please email this to policy@alliance-scotland.org.uk.
 The deadline for input is Friday 16 January 2026.
-We are also considering arranging a member engagement meeting for early in the new year, and will update members on this.
+We are also hosting an online member engagement event on Thursday 15 January from 2pm to 3.30pm.
+You can register via Zoom here.

 Except where we are given explicit permission to do so, we will not identify the source of member contributions if we include them in our response.
 You can find our full Privacy Policy here.